 Before washing the Remy Indian hair weave, apply a few drops of olive oil to the bristles of a 100% Boar Bristle Brush, and brush through the hair 1 section at a time.
 Dilute shampoo with water 50/50 into a spray bottle.
-Spray shampoo onto scalp.
-Press and slide shampoo into the hair addition from the root to the ends with a sponge or press with palms and squeeze the shampoo through the ends.
+Spray shampoo onto the scalp.
+Press and slide shampoo into the hair adding from the root to the ends with a sponge or press with palms and squeeze the shampoo through the ends.
 Never rub or ruffle the hair or tangling will result.
-Lean forward facing shower and rinse with warm water.
+Lean forward-facing shower and rinse with warm water.
 Alternate Deep Penetrating Moisture and Conditioner Concentrate.
-Leave on for 3-5 minutes.
-Avoid using conditioners near attachment site as adhesive may detach prematurely.
+Leave it on for 3-5 minutes.
+Avoid using conditioners near the attachment site as the adhesive may detach prematurely.

-Make a couple of big braids in your remy hair when going to sleep, swimming or exercising.
+Make a couple of big braids in your Remy's hair when going to sleep, swimming, or exercising.
 You must untangle your hair weave prior to braiding.
-NEVER sleep when the hair is wet, your hair must be completely dry before going to sleep as sleeping on wet hair extension will cause hair to be very matted.
+NEVER sleep when the hair is wet, your hair must be completely dry before going to sleep as sleeping on wet hair extensions will cause hair to be very matted.

 Wavy Hair/Curly Hair:

 For Indian wavy or Indian curly hair, we recommend you wet the hair every morning with water and Protein Leave-in Detangler.
-For Indian straight hair, just comb it is enough.
+For Indian straight hair, just combing it is enough.